 - The evidence must clearly state the name of the qualification.
 If the offer is subject to a specific mark, this must also be clearly stated in the same format as is specified on the offer letter.

-- If the previous University cannot provide evidence of the award in English then it is acceptable for the new PGR to provide translation from an official translation service, but we do require sight of the original certificate or final transcript too.
+- If the previous university cannot provide evidence of the award in English then it is acceptable for the new PGR to provide a translation from an official translation service, but we do require sight of the original certificate or final transcript too.

-This evidence should take the form of a letter and must be:
+This evidence should take the form of a letter and must:

 - confirm that all components for the course have been completed

-- include any provisional results available (not all Universities issue provisional results including University of Leeds
+- include any provisional results available (not all universities issue provisional results, including the University of Leeds)

-- state that "I confirm that this student is highly likely to successfully complete their programme"
+- state: 'I confirm that this student is highly likely to successfully complete their programme'

 - be signed or stamped